serverless/blog/posts/2017-07-05-serverless-v1.17.0.md

 Toaday we're happy to announce the new Serverless Frameowrk v1.17 release!

-v1.17 introduces new features, enhancements, and bugfixes.
-Let's take a deep dive into all the new features v1.17 provides.
+v1.17 provides new features, enhancements, and bugfixes.
+Let's take a deep dive into the new features v1.17 introduces.

 ## Highlights of 1.17.0

-You can find a complete list of all the updates in the [CHANGELOG.md](https://github.com/serverless/serverless/blob/master/CHANGELOG.md) file or watch the video below.
+You can find a complete list of all the updates in the [CHANGELOG.md](https://github.com/serverless/serverless/blob/master/CHANGELOG.md) file.

 ### F# service template

-F# is With Serverless v1.17 you can now create and deploy F# service templates to AWS.
+With Serverless v1.17 you can now create and deploy F# service templates to AWS.

 You can bootstrap your new F# service with the help of the `serverless create --template` command: